 The teacher scatters cones within the playing area, leaving some upright and some knocked over.

-The teacher divides the class into two teams: the Builders and the Bulldozers.
+The teacher then divides the class into two teams: the Builders and the Bulldozers.

 After each round, have the teams switch roles.

 Students get into a scattered formation within the playing area.
 Before starting the round, students must calculate their resting heart rate.
 On the teacher’s signal, students move around the playing area for a pre-determined amount of time.
 At the end of the time, students recheck their heart rate and notice any changes that have occurred.

 The teacher now places a large amount of cones in the playing area, making sure each cone is knocked over.
 In this build, all of the students are Builders.
 The teacher gives the class a time challenge (e.g. 45 seconds).
 Builders attempt to set as many cones as possible upright within the time challenge.

 Build Three: Bulldozers

 With all of the cones set upright, the class now restarts this process.
 However, in this build, all of the students are Bulldozers.
 Bulldozers attempt to knock over as many cones as possible within the allotted amount of time.

 Build Four: Builders And Bulldozers